pavanshelke16/Football_Match_Prediction/README.md

 # Football Match Predictor

-This project is a football match predictor using logistic regression.
+This project is a football match predictor using Logistic Regression.
 It predicts the outcome of a football match (home team win, draw, or away team win).

 [Visit Football Match Predictor](https://pavanshelke-football-match-prediction.onrender.com)